 In June 2020, Waukegan took the West Ash Pond out of service for routine cleaning.
 During a site visit in September 2021, it was noted that most of the CCR previously stored in the West Ash Pond had been removed and minimal surface water remained.
 In April 2021, MWG filed a notice of intent to close the West Ash Pond in accordance with the Federal CCR Rule's closure criteria (Ref. § 257.102).
 Following the retirements of Units 7 and 8 in June 2022, Waukegan ceased placing CCR wastestreams in the East Ash Pond.
-However, the pond will continue to manage stormwater run-off from the Station property until the West

-Ash Pond is closed and repurposed as a stormwater retention basin, at which point MWG will file a notice of intent to close the East Ash Pond.
+However, the pond will continue to manage stormwater run-off from the Station property until an alternate stormwater retention basin is constructed at the site, at which point MWG will file a notice of intent to close the East Ash Pond.
 Closure construction activities will commence at both ponds upon receipt of closure construction permits from the Illinois EPA in accordance with Subpart B of the Illinois CCR Rule.